Hit an Erne in pickleball

 3 Best Ways to Hit an Erne in Pickleball

-1. Run around the NVZ corner and then stand in the out-of-bound area
+1. Run around the NVZ and then stand in the out-of-bound area

 2. Run through NVZ and then stand in an out-of-bound area